youngfreeFJS/UITesting-GPT/README.md

 <h2 align="center"> 🔮 Description </h2>
 This is a natural language driven testing framework.
 You can describe your actions through human language, and the lib will translate it to testing code and run by custom driven, like Selenium, Appium or stuff.

-👷 The code is still being implemented.
+👷 The code is still under development.